Black Wensleydale (50g)

 BUY IT NOW!

-Use the Add to Cart button at the top of this page and we will deliver this item to your door.
-Also available at our Worcestershire store (check stock before travelling 01386 830396).Why buy from us?
+Use the Add to Cart button at the top of this page then during the checkout process, you can choose EITHER delivery to your door OR come and pick up from our Worcestershire store.Why buy from us?

 Shipping cost? | Delivery time?